chatally/chatally/apps/docs/src/content/docs/guides/index.md

   .listen();
 ```

-Here we create a new chat application, register the `ConsoleServer` and a very simple middleware, that just echoes the user input.
-ChatAlly is fully typed, so you get full support from your code editor.
+Here we create a new chat application, register the `ConsoleServer` and implement a very simple middleware, that just echoes the user input.

+ChatAlly is fully typed, so you can get full support from your code editor (you might need to setup a tsconfig.json file).
 See the guide [Writing Middleware](/guides/middleware) for details on how to write your own middleware.

 You can now start the application by running